 Read these blogs a few times.
 Print them out.
 Highlight the bejeezus out of them.
 Then – take baby steps.
 One tiny step every day.
-Even if it’s just recognizing a thought or behavior that you want to change.
+Even if it’s just recognizing a thought or behaviour that you want to change.

 Okay – I trust you – kinda – so let’s move this baby right along.

-The first thing we need to talk about is you making your own enjoyment a much bigger priority in your life.
+The first thing we need to talk about is making your own enjoyment a much bigger priority in your life.